nuzulul/kv-storage/README.md

 ```javascript
 await put(key:string,value:string)
 ```
-The put() method returns a Promise that you should await on to verify a successful update
+The put() method returns a Promise that you should await on to verify a successful update, resolve to `true` or `false`
 ### Read key-value pairs

 ```javascript
 await get(key:string)
 ```
-The get() method returns a promise you can await on to get the value
+The get() method returns a promise you can await on to get the value, resolve to the value or `false`

 ### List keys